ShahzaibAhmad05/ShahzaibAhmad05/README.md

 Software Engineering undergraduate at **SEECS, NUST**

-I'm an absolute fan of collaboration for building practical projects and contribute to the open-source community.
+I'm an absolute fan of collaboration, actively building practical projects to contribute to the open-source community.

-### I'm Currently Focused On:
-- **Full-Stack Development** — starting out with MERN stack and modern web tech
-- **DSA** — Attempting problem-solving on LeetCode
-- **Exploring ML**

 ---